intel/virtual-storage-manager/INSTALL.md

 **Note** Here we do not use the public network for accessing the internet in our VSM cluster, so, there are no settings for this.

-**cluster_manifest** Do not worry about this file right now, we will talk  about it later.
+**cluster.manifest** Do not worry about this file right now, we will talk  about it later.

 ### Sample 2
 But how about when all the node just have two NICs.
 Such as controller node and storage node just have: